Provost (military police): Indonesia

 which are responsible for enforcing law and order in the scope of the military.
 Other than enforcing discipline and maintaining law and order for/in the Indonesian National Armed Forces, they also conduct escort and Honour guard duties for the head of state, high-ranking military officials, and VVIPs.
 The military police are also tasked for supervising prisoners of war (POWs), controlling military prisoners, arresting deserters, managing military traffic, conducting access-control for military installations, issuing military driving licenses and conducting joint law enforcement operations with the civilian police, such as implementing traffic checkpoints and crime investigation to take action towards military personnel caught red-handed in violations.

 In Indonesia, the term Provost is attributed only to the Regimental police which are soldiers assigned to enforce internal law, discipline, and order of a military base (usually a battalion or regiment), while the military police are known locally as Polisi Militer sometimes shortened "PM" or "POM" which have bigger authority and can arrest "Provosts" involved in crime and violations.
 Military Policemen are identifiable by their white belts, white Aiguillette, white helmets, and brassard worn on their upper left sleeve imprinted the word PM.

 Israel

 The Heyl HaMishtara HaTzva'it ("Military Police Corps") is the military police of the Israel Defense Forces.
 It also helps monitor prisons, both those containing Israeli soldiers and Palestinian detainees.

 Italy

 The Carabinieri is a gendarmerie force which acts as both military police and one of the three national police forces in Italy.
 The Guardia di Finanza also has some limited military police duties.

-During World War II, Fascist Italy had an Italian African Police (PAI) in Italian North Africa and Italian East Africa.
+During World War II, Fascist Italy had the Italian African Police (PAI) in Italian North Africa and Italian East Africa.